Using Tanium Client-related Tanium content

 The following workflow shows how to use the Client Service Hardening content pack to hide the Tanium Client from the Windows Add/Remove Programs list:

-- From the Main menu, click Solutions, scroll to the Tanium Content section, select the Client Service Hardening solution, and click Import Solution.
+- From the Main menu, go to Administration > Configuration > Solutions, scroll to the Content section, select the Client Service Hardening solution, and click Import Content.

 - Review the list of content objects and click Import.

-- In the Categories panel, browse to Client Service Hardening.
+- In the Categories panel, select Client Service Hardening.

-- Select the appropriate results row and click Deploy Action to display the configuration page.
+- Drill down as necessary.
+Select the appropriate results row and click Deploy Action.

-- Verify the package and action details and then scroll down to preview the action.
+- Verify the package and action details and then click Show preview to continue.

 - Review the status to confirm expected results.